Miss Grand International: Pre-pageant activities

-The pre-pageant activities of Miss Grand International usually consist of three main events, the swimsuit competition, a national costume parade, and the preliminary contest.
-The swimsuit competition is organized at a separate venue to determine the winner of the Best in Swimsuit award while the national costume and the preliminary round of each edition are usually held at the same venue of the grand final round.
-All aforementioned events are live streamed via the pageant's Facebook and YouTube accounts.
-In the preliminary round, all contestants will compete in swimwear and evening gowns in front of a panel of preliminary judges.
-Each round of the preliminary competition and the Swimsuit competition will determine the winner of Best Evening Gown and Best in Swimsuit awards which will be announced later on the final stage of the contest as well as the winner of other special awards including Best National Costume and Miss Popular vote.
-Moreover, the scores from all ancillary events, preliminary competition, together with a closed-door interview portion and the swimsuit competition, also determine the Top 20 finalists during the grand final telecast of the pageant.
+Three events precede the final: the swimsuit competition, the national costume parade and the preliminary contest.
+The swimsuit competition is held at a separate venue and decides the Best in Swimsuit award; the national costume parade and the preliminary round usually take place at the final venue.
+All three are streamed on the pageant's Facebook and YouTube accounts.
+Contestants appear in swimwear and evening gowns before a panel of preliminary judges.
+These rounds decide the Best Evening Gown and Best in Swimsuit awards, which are announced on the final night along with Best National Costume and Miss Popular Vote.
+Scores from the preliminary and swimsuit rounds, the ancillary events and a closed-door interview together determine the top 20 on the night of the final.